Rockhampton City, Queensland: Education

-Rockhampton Special School is a primary and secondary (Prep-12) special education school for boys and girls at 91-115 William Street (23.3827°S 150.5116°E).
+Rockhampton Special School is a primary and secondary (Preparatory to Year 12) special education school for boys and girls at 91–115 William Street (23.3827°S 150.5116°E).
 In 2018, the school had an enrolment of 63 students with 18 teachers (17 full-time equivalent) and 23 non-teaching staff (15 full-time equivalent).

-There are no conventional schools in the CBD.
+There are no mainstream schools in the Rockhampton CBD.
 The nearest government primary schools are The Hall State School in neighbouring Wandal to the north-west, Allenstown State School in neighbouring Allenstown to the south-west and Depot Hill State School in neighbouring Depot Hill to the south.
 The nearest government secondary school is Rockhampton State High School in Wandal.

 East Street

 The CBD is home to a traditional shopping strip in East Street often informally referred to as "The Mall" due to the area having previously been a pedestrian mall from 1987 until 2003, known as the City Heart Mall.
 East Street had always been the traditional retail hub of the city since European settlement, spanning two city blocks and consists of a variety of retail outlets, including food, fashion, shoes, homewares, chemists and banks.

 The mall underwent a million dollar redevelopment in 2003 as part of the CBD beautification, which included the return of vehicular traffic to the mall.
 However, with the lack of an anchor tenant and ongoing issues surrounding the availability of parking, the mall has struggled to compete against the larger air-conditioned shopping centres which were built throughout other parts of the city during the 1980s and 1990s, such as Stockland Rockhampton, which house supermarkets, department stores and national retail chains.
 This also includes the nearby City Centre Plaza which is anchored by Coles and Target.
 Other contributing factors to the mixed success of the East Street area includes the high cost of rent, mining downturns, droughts and cyclones.

 Heritage-listed buildings along East Street include the former Rockhampton Post Office and the historic Rockhampton Courthouses.
 From 1909 until 1939, Rockhampton's steam trams were a commonly seen form of public transport in the CBD.